 Haddon currently is a member of the American Bar Association’s Commission on the Future of Legal Services, as well as on the ABA's Kutak Award Committee.
-She is on the Boards of Trustees for the Cooper University Health System, the Philadelphia Museum of Art, and the Camden Health & Athletic Association, and is on the Board of Directors for HERS (Higher Education Resource Services).
+She is on the Boards of Trustees or Directors for the Cooper University Health System, the Philadelphia Museum of Art, the Camden Health & Athletic Association, and HERS (Higher Education Resource Services).
 She is a member of the CEO Council for Growth.
 Additionally, Haddon is a Class C director of the Federal Reserve Bank of Philadelphia’s Board of Directors, where she is designated as that board's deputy chair for 2018.

 She has served on the ABA’s Diversity and Inclusion 360 Working Group and the ABA’s Commission on the Future of Legal Services.
 Additionally, she has held membership on such boards as the Delaware Valley Community Reinvestment Fund, the Women’s Law Project, the William Penn Foundation, the Samuel S. Fels Fund, the Philadelphia Education Fund, and the Smith College Board of Trustees.